michelesr/thesis/src/intro.md

 # Introduction

 This work aims to cover the whole development process of modern web applications organized in lightweight environments called *containers*.
-It shows how development can be made easier with containers adoption, and how automated testing with a good test suite, together with a Continuous Integration system, improve effectively the software quality because they help in discovering bugs and act by themselves as quality indicators.
+It shows how development can be made easier with containers adoption, and how automated testing with a good test suite, together with a Continuous Integration system, effectively improve the software quality because they help in discovering bugs and act by themselves as quality indicators.

 A container is an isolated environment where an application resides and runs.
 Containers can communicate to each other using a virtual network provided by the *container engine*, which is also the software that creates and manage them.
-A container based virtualization approach leads to different advantages in production, where provides scalability, reliability, automation, better management, and rolling updates.
-For the developers, containers can be used to obtain a development environment similar to the production one, eliminating the disadvantages arising from the differences between these two environments, such as bugs related to different versions of one or more application components.
-For example the web server application used in production could be different (or a different version) from that used in development.
+A container based virtualization approach leads to different advantages in production, in terms of scalability, reliability, automation, better management, and rolling updates.

+In the development of web applications, containers can be used to obtain a development environment similar to the production environment, eliminating the disadvantages arising from the differences between these two environments, such as bugs related to different versions of one or more application components.
+Furthermore, providing a containerized development environment helps the reproduction of reported bugs, given that all the developers work in a standardized and easy to obtain environment.

 Part of the research work preceding the thesis consisted in comparing different typologies of tests that could be implemented for a software, and finding the